All Episodes

 We'll be back and continue right after this.

-Okay, let me go through this one more time for you Libs out there who think you've caught us all in a bunch of hypocrisy.
+Okay, let me go through this one more time for you libs out there who think you've caught us all in a bunch of hypocrisy.

-He did all of that obstructing justice, multiple acts of perjury, conspiracy, and contempt, these are premeditated.
+He did all of that obstructing justice.

-They were central to the sex harassment case, and Clinton never disputed them, even though he could have in a hearing which he refused to.
+And Clinton never disputed them, even though he could have at a hearing, which he refused to.

 This Libby indictment doesn't even deal with what this special counsel's investigation was about.